Phase transition of the Sinkhorn-Knopp algorithm: Introduction

 Our result establishes the first class of matrices for which the Sinkhorn-Knopp algorithm converges in \(O(\log n - \log \varepsilon)\) iterations for \((\boldsymbol{1},\boldsymbol{1})\)-scaling, which improves upon the previous upper bounds of \(\tilde{O}(\sqrt{n}/\varepsilon)\) for positive matrices and \(\tilde{O}(n^2/\varepsilon^2)\) for nonnegative matrices.
 This finding indicates that the Sinkhorn-Knopp algorithm is significantly more efficient on many important matrices than general upper bounds suggest.

 We concentrate on the dense-matrix regime in \Cref{thm-upper-bound-general} because it captures both the algorithm’s primary practical applications and its typical theoretical behavior.
-First, in many canonical applications of the Sinkhorn–Knopp algorithm, the input matrix is intrinsically dense.
-A prime example is entropically regularised optimal transport, where the cost matrix stores the distance between every source–target pair and is therefore fully populated \cite{altschuler2017near}.
-Graph matching displays the same pattern: its affinity matrix records similarity (or matching) scores for every node pair across the two graphs, making it fully dense \cite{tan2024ensemble}.
-Other representative tasks—such as differentiable ranking (learning-to-rank) and detection-to-track assignment in multi-object tracking—also start from dense pairwise cost or similarity matrices \cite{cuturi2019differentiable,ehrman2005measurement}.
+First, in many canonical applications of the Sinkhorn–Knopp algorithm, the input matrix is inherently dense.
+A prime example is entropically regularised optimal transport~\cite{cuturi2013sinkhorn}, where the cost matrix $C$ records distances for every source–target pair and is typically normalised.
+Normalising $C$ fixes its scale so that the regularisation parameter $\eta$ has a consistent meaning across datasets and prevents numerical pathologies in the Gibbs kernel (e.g., underflow from overly large costs or excessive flattening from overly small costs).
+Such normalisation places most entries of $C$ in $[0,1]$.\footnote{Common choices include scaling $C$ so that its entries lie in $[0,1]$; dividing $C$ by its median; or dividing by a higher quantile such as the 75th or 95th percentile.
+Each yields a normalised $C$ whose bulk lies in $[0,1]$.} Consequently, for any fixed regularisation parameter $\eta>0$, most entries of the Gibbs kernel $K=\exp(-\eta C)$ lie in $[\exp(-\eta),1]$, and hence $K$ is effectively dense.
 Second, density is not only prevalent in practice but generic in theory: with respect to the Lebesgue measure, almost every $n \times n$ non-negative matrix whose entries are bounded above by a fixed constant is dense.
 Consequently, \Cref{thm-upper-bound-general} shows that the Sinkhorn–Knopp algorithm achieves optimal complexity for almost all such matrices.

 \begin{corollary} Let \(n, \varepsilon > 0\).
 Consider the set of all \(n \times n\) nonnegative matrices with entries bounded above by a fixed constant.
 For a \(1 - \exp(-\Omega(n))\) fraction of such matrices (with respect to the Lebesgue measure), the Sinkhorn-Knopp algorithm, given the matrix as input, can output a nearly doubly stochastic matrix $A$ satisfying